Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

    ```

     Note that:
     - You don't need to define the scopes here.
 Applications that authenticate as themselves, using client credentials, cannot specify, in the code, the individual scopes that they want to access.
-The scopes (app permissions) have to be statically declared during the application registration step.
-Therefore the only possible scope that can be specified in the code is `resource/.default` (here, `api://<API_CLIENT_ID>/.default`).
+The scopes (app permissions) have to be statically declared during the application registration step and are done so within the `MyWebApi:Scopes` section of the `appsettings.json` file.

 ### The code to protect the Web API